Learning Gaussian Graphical Models with Latent Confounders: Introduction

-In practice, it is quite possible that the data is affected by both sources of confounding, e.g. measurement batch effects as well as unobserved nodes in the complete graph of interest.
-Moreover, the presumed type of confounding will effect which approach is most appropriate.
-In this paper, our goal is to explore proper ways to address the effect of confounders in order to obtain the graph structure encoded in $\Omegab$.
-We relate and compare two methods, LVGGM and PCA+GGM, then propose a new method PCA+LVGGM that combines those two, aiming to address confounding from multiple sources.
+To achieve this goal, we generalize two seemingly different methods, PCA+GGM and LVGGM, into a common framework for addressing the effect of $\Lb_{\Sigmab}$ in order to obtain the graph structure encoded in $\Omegab = \Sigmab^{-1}$.
+Based on the generalization, We propose a new method, PCA+LVGGM, to address two different sources of confounding.
 The combined approach is more general, since PCA+LVGGM contains both LVGGM and PCA+GGM as special cases.
-We demonstrate the efficacy of PCA+LVGGM reconstructing the underlying network structure from gene co-expression data and stock return data in section \ref{sec:application}.
+To our knowledge, the two methods of addressing confounding have not been discussed together in the literature.

-In summary, our contributions are: \begin{itemize} \item We carefully compare PCA+GGM and LVGGM, and illustrate the connection and difference between these two methods.
-We provide a non-asymptotic convergence result for the PCA+GGM proposed by \citep{parsana2019addressing} and show that the convergence rate of PCA+GGM is of the same order as that of LVGGM.
-We demonstrate both theoretically and empirically that PCA+GGM works particularly well when the norm of extraneous low-rank component is large compared to that of the signal.
+In summary, in this paper, \begin{itemize} \item we carefully compare PCA+GGM and LVGGM, and illustrate the connection and difference between these two methods.
+We first theoretically characterize the performance of PCA+GGM.
+Different from \cite{parsana2019addressing} who derives asymptotic results, we provide a non-asymptotic convergence result for the performance of PCA+GGM.
+We observe that the performance of PCA+GGM are largely determined by the spectral structure of $\Sigmab$ and $\Lsigma$.

-\item We propose PCA+LVGGM, which combines elements of PCA+GGM and LVGGM.
-We show that PCA+LVGGM can outperform using PCA+GGM and LVGGM individually when the data is corrupted by multiple sources of confounders with certain structure.
-We perform extensive simulations to validate the theory, compare the performance of the three methods, and demonstrate the utility of our approach in two applications.
+\item we propose PCA+LVGGM, which combines elements of PCA+GGM and LVGGM.
+In simulation, PCA+LVGGM can outperform PCA+GGM or LVGGM when the data is corrupted by multiple confounders.
+We perform extensive numerical experiments to validate the theory, compare the performance of the three methods, and demonstrate the utility of our approach in two applications.